 P is pressure, ρ represents the fluid's density and v equals its velocity.
-The letter g stands for the gravitational constant and h is the fluid's elevation.
+The letter g stands for the acceleration due to gravity and h is the fluid's elevation.
 C, the constant, lets you know that the sum of a fluid's static pressure and dynamic pressure, multiplied by the fluid's velocity squared, is constant at all points along the flow.

 Write the following equations:

-The first one defines fluid flow at one point where pressure is p1, velocity is v1 and height is h1.
-The second equation defines the fluid flow at another point where pressure is p2.
+The first one defines fluid flow at one point where pressure is P1, velocity is v1, and height is h1.
+The second equation defines the fluid flow at another point where pressure is P2.
 Velocity and height at that point are v2 and h2.

-Define some sample property values.
-Assume that the pressure p1 at one point is 1.2 x 10^5 N/m^2 and the air velocity at that point is 20 m/sec.
+Define the pressure and flow rate.
+Assume that the pressure P1 at one point is 1.2 × 105 N/m2 and the air velocity at that point is 20 m/sec.
 Also, assume that the air velocity at a second point is 30 m/sec.
-The density of air, d, is 1.2 kg/m3.
+The density of air, ρ, is 1.2 kg/m3.

 Replace the variables with actual values to get the following equation: